kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ```

 - In addition to user-made changes, system or batch actions can also be recorded; in those cases, the user ID may be absent.
-- Audit Trail is the history of data changes and important system actions, while electronic signatures provide evidence of regulated signing actions such as approval and rejection.
+- Audit Trail is the history of data changes and important system actions, while electronic signatures provide signature evidence for actions such as submission, review, approval, rejection, and project closure requests.
+- Record project closure requests as `UPDATE`, final normal closure as `PROJECT_CLOSE`, and forced closure as `PROJECT_FORCE_CLOSE`, storing the same `CLOSE-n` version as the electronic signature.
+Preserve the signature input string `signed_payload` and `signature_id` in `new_values` of the closure request record, and calculate the electronic signature’s SHA-256 hash from the UTF-8 bytes of that string.
+- Manage `client_ip` and `old_values`/`new_values`, which may contain personal information, as sensitive data. `password_hash` is sensitive information but has `Audit=N`; do not include the hash value in audit logs.
 - The history of changes can be traced if the implementation stores existing values in Audit Trail upon deletion.
 Because `old_values` currently allows NULL, preservation of values before deletion must be ensured through business logic and recording policies.
 - `audit_trail` has no direct organization ID.
 The organizational scope of system and batch records without a user must be determined through another path, such as the target record.